wilkie/blog/posts/reuleaux-selectors.md

 Therefore, the corners should be rounded off in a way that did not compromise their position as an extent, but also give the impression of fluidity.

 Another design flaw of the triangles is that the relationship between two extremes is a straight line.
 Although the straight line seems intuitive, the relationship to the center point changes rapidly across such a line.
-That is, one might believe that the relationship between two gender identies could go through the center point, yet that is not true.
+That is, one might believe that the relationship between two gender identities could go through the center point, yet that is not true.
 Individuals may misjudge the relative nature of two points as a result.

 Related, the last design flaw of the triangle is that the center point is nearly invisible and hard to select.
 Since it represents agender, it seems fitting that the center point be expanded such that defining a point there would position the selector's knob outside of the bounds of the shape representing a value of gender.